SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Enumerations.rst

 Each enumeration definition defines a new type.
 Like other types in Swift, their names
-(such as ``CompassPoint`` and ``Planet``) should start with a capital letter.
+(such as ``CompassPoint`` and ``Planet``) start with a capital letter.
 Give enumeration types singular rather than plural names, so that they read as self-evident: